dodorare/crossbow/docs/src/crossbow/configuration.md

 [package.metadata.android]
 # Optional activity integration.
 The default is "native-activity"; use
+# "game-activity" with Bevy's android-game-activity feature, or "miniquad"
-# "miniquad" for Macroquad projects built with the Gradle strategy.
+# for Macroquad projects.
+Both Java runtimes require the Gradle strategy.
 runtime = "native-activity"
 # Android targets to build on debug or release.
 debug_build_targets = ["aarch64-linux-android"]